DIY Replacement of Lower Control Arm and Bushings: Toyota

 Indications of Worn or Broken Control Arm Bushings:

-- Accelerating from a stop, the car erratically changes steering direction.
+- When accelerating from a stop, the car erratically changes steering direction.

-- Accelerating and turning from low speed, you feel a thumping or tugging sensation is noticed (shaking or shimmying of the steering wheel).
+- When accelerating and turning from low speed, you feel a thumping or tugging sensation is noticed (shaking or shimmying of the steering wheel).

 - Front end makes a clunking noise going over bumps (this noise could also be caused by sway bar links and bushings).